Nomination process to stand as a candidate

 If you want to stand as a candidate, you should fill in a nomination paper.

-- find 10 registered electors from the ward – known as 'subscribers' – who will support you
+First you must find 2 registered electors from the ward – known as 'subscribers' – who will support you.

 - make sure they are on the electoral register

 - ask them to sign your nomination paper

 - sign and fill in a consent to nomination form

 - complete the home address form and relevant papers

 - hand in your forms by the deadline

 Subscribers must be included in electoral register on the 25th working day before the poll.
 Working days are Monday to Friday, not including public holidays.